reddishshoib/TaskManager/README.md

 - Add new tasks with a title and description.
 - Edit existing tasks to update details.
 - Delete tasks to remove them from the task list.
+- Store and Effects from NgRx are used.
+- JSON server is used for now.

 ## Getting Started